Foods to Eat to Be Healthy

 Depending on the type of food, it will have a different percentage of each macronutrient.
 For example, a food like chicken includes both fat and protein, while vegetables and fruit are usually comprised of mostly carbohydrates.

 A balanced diet includes all three macronutrients, but how much protein, fat, and carbohydrates you eat depends on what you personally need.
+A registered dietitian or nutritionist can help you figure out exactly what balance of macros you need.

 How to Fill Your Plate